xrelkd/clipcat/README.md

 # Maximum number of clip history.
 max_history = 50
 # File path of clip history,
-# if you omit this value, clipcatd will persist history in `$XDG_CACHE_HOME/clipcat/clipcatd-history`.
+# if you omit this value, clipcatd persists history in `$XDG_CACHE_HOME/clipcat/clipcatd-history`.
 history_file_path = "/home/<username>/.cache/clipcat/clipcatd-history"
 # File path of PID file,
-# if you omit this value, clipcatd will place the PID file on `$XDG_RUNTIME_DIR/clipcatd.pid`.
+# if you omit this value, clipcatd places the PID file on `$XDG_RUNTIME_DIR/clipcatd.pid`.
 pid_file = "/run/user/<user-id>/clipcatd.pid"

 [log]
 # Emit log message to a log file.
-# If you omit this value, clipcatd will disable emitting to a log file.
+# If you omit this value, clipcatd disables emitting to a log file.
 file_path = "/path/to/log/file"
 # Emit log message to systemd-journald.
 emit_journald = true